 Originally, there were thirteen men selected to participate in the Black Light Project here in Rocky Mount.
 All thirteen are on exhibit through April 12, 2020 in a temporary exhibition, which also includes participant portraits from Greenville, NC.
 Of our original thirteen participants, eight were selected to be part of the Z. Smith Reynolds Foundation’s Inclusive Public Art Grant.
 Learn more about Bobbi, Brad, Brandon, Chris, Coach Mike, JoSeth, Kyle, and Yannick by listening to their audio on this page.

-The City of Rocky Mount and the Black Light Project were one of ten projects selected for a $50,000 grants for inclusive public art (learn more about the other projects here).
-This grant aims to tell marginalized stories of women, people of color, or other groups whose stories are not frequently shared and express how cultural, ethnic, or racial difference strength and make our communities better.
+The City of Rocky Mount and the Black Light Project were one of ten projects selected for a $50,000 grant for inclusive public art (learn more about the other projects here) through the Z. Smith Reynolds Foundation.
+This grant aims to tell marginalized stories of women, people of color, or other groups that are not frequently shared and express how cultural, ethnic, or racial differences strengthen our communities.
 Our project uses eight portraits of our Rocky Mount participants and will install them onto community buildings and structures throughout Rocky Mount.
 Banners will be installed at the following locations: Rocky Mount Mills, Imperial Centre for the Arts & Sciences, South Rocky Mount Community Center, R.M.
 Wilson Gym, Booker T Community Center, and Stith Talbert Park.

 All black and white photography is by Bryce Chapman.